Dispose of Flags Right

 The U.S. flag, our national symbol, should not be placed in the regular rubbish.
 When a flag is so tattered that it no longer fits to serve as a symbol of the United States, it should be destroyed in a dignified manner.

-The American Legion, VFW Posts, Boy Scouts of America, National Sojourners and other organizations regularly conduct flag retirement ceremonies, often on Flag Day (June 14).
+The American Legion, VFW Posts, Scouts BSA, National Sojourners, and other organizations regularly conduct flag retirement ceremonies, often on Flag Day (June 14).
 Locally, American Legion Posts and other clubs collect flags for proper disposal.
 Find a location.

 You can also mail your tattered flag to a flag disposal organization, such as Flag Keepers.